javeriiaaa/javeriiaaa/README.md

 - 👋 Hi, I’m @javeriiaaa
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Artificial Intelligence and Data Analysis.
-- 🌱 I’m currently learning Text Mining using Machine Learning techniques.

 <!---
 javeriiaaa/javeriiaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.